Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

 	using Newtonsoft.Json.Serialization;
 	````

-1. Add the following highlighted code to the **Register** method to globally configure the formatter for the JSON data retrieved by the Web API action methods.
+1. Add the following highlighted code to the **Register** method to globally configure the formatter for the JSON data retrieved by the API action methods.

 	<!-- mark:7-8 -->
 	````C#